Resources to guide students through the National History Day process!

-The following guides will help you with the creation of your project.
+The following guide will help you with the creation of your project:

 Creating an annotated bibliography lets your reader know what sources you used in the creation of your project.
 The annotation informs the reader how you used your sources and why they were valuable to understanding your topic.